-At Cantina, we prioritize the safety, mental health, and well-being of our community.
+Cantina takes the safety, mental health, and well-being of our community very seriously.
 We recognize the critical importance of fostering an environment where individuals feel supported and safe.
-We aim to balance providing a platform for open communication and expression with the imperative responsibility to protect our users from harmful content and interactions related to self-harm or suicide.
-We define self-harm as the act of deliberately hurting oneself physically.
-Examples of self-harm behaviors include intentionally ending one's life, engaging in disordered eating patterns, etc.
+We aim to balance providing a platform for open communication and expression with the imperative responsibility to protect our users from content that encourages, promotes, or normalizes self-harm or suicide.
+It is important to note that we are an entertainment platform and not a mental health service, and our AI tools and bots are not designed to provide counseling, therapy, or crisis intervention.

 Exceptions may include content clearly shared for the purpose of support, awareness, or recovery when handled responsibly.